IonaraParreira/projeto_siteroom/README.md

 Parte do conteúdo do site(Escape)
 Famosa frase do Sr.Miyage do filme Karate Kid
-"Homem  que pega mosca com palitinhos,realizza qualquer coisa"
+"Homem  que pega mosca com palitinhos,realiza qualquer coisa"